luxuereal/python_chatGPT/README.md

   - environment

-    - simply double-click the environment.bat file
+    - simply double-click the environment.bat file.

 ### Training & Manage Chat History

 - Training

-  - Copy files need to train into docs directory
+  - Copy files need to train into docs directory.
-  - Click train.bat file
+  - Click train.bat file.

 - Chat history

   - On the UI you can see the chat history and download it as doc file.
-  - History docs will be download into root directory
+  - History docs will be download into root directory.